Tailgating At The Beach

 Surfs Up You may not know this but Virginia Beach is actually known for some of the best places to catch some great waves.
 Whether you’re new to surfing or a seasoned wave riding guru, the waters are prime for surfers of all experience levels.
 However you will want to go where the locals go, which is to the jetties at 1st Street and Croatan Beach at the Oceanfront, and the Little Island Pier in Sandbridge.
 Also check out my hubby’s favorite shop the 17th street Surf Shop for all the best gear and the coveted T-shirts.

 - Mount Trashmore– World-renowned Mount Trashmore Park is 165 acres with two man-made mountains, two lakes, two playgrounds, a skate park and vert ramp, and multi-use paths.
 Recognized as an environmental feat, the main mountain, Mount Trashmore, is 60 feet in height and 800 feet long, and was created by compacting layers of solid waste and clean soil.

-- Miyazaki Japanese Garden– 398 General Booth Blvd, Virginia Beach, VA 23451 Free Garden, Free Parking, perfect for photos and pictures.
+- Miyazaki Japanese Garden– A 97 acre park located at 398 General Booth Blvd, Virginia Beach, VA 23451 Free Garden, Free Parking, perfect for photos and pictures.

-- Norfolk Botanical Gardens – Offers Seasonal Boat Tours and Butterfly Gardens March 18 – October 15 9 am – 7 pm.
-Adults $12 Children $10.
+- Norfolk Botanical Gardens – Offers Seasonal Boat Tours and Garden Tours March 18 – October 15 9 am – 7 pm.
+Adults $15 Children $13.
 From Virginia Beach take I-264 to I-64 (Richmond) to Exit 279 B (Norview Avenue).
 Turn left on Azalea Garden Road from Norview Avenue.
 The Garden entrance is on the right.